michaelnixonau/MAX72xxLedControl/README.md

 # MaxLedControl
 A fork of Eberhard Fahle's excellent [LedControl](https://github.com/wayoda/LedControl/tree/master) library.

 MaxLedControl is an [Arduino](http://arduino.cc) library for MAX7219 and MAX7221 Led display drivers.
-The code also works with the [Teensy (3.1)](https://www.pjrc.com/teensy/)
+Also works with the [Teensy (3.1)](https://www.pjrc.com/teensy/).

 ## Install
 The library can be installed using the [standard Arduino library install procedure](http://arduino.cc/en/Guide/Libraries).